CMSCompOps/wtc-console/README.md

 * `$ docker ps  # get the name from the list of running containers`
 * `$ docker exec -i -t djangoreactreduxbase_rabbitmq /bin/bash`

-The database can be accessed @localhost:5433
+The postgresql database can be accessed @localhost:5433

 * `$ psql -h localhost -p 5433 -U djangoreactredux djangoreactredux_dev`

+The mongo database can be accessed by connecting to docker instance

+* `$ docker exec -it wtcconsole_mongo_1 bash`

 ## Accessing Website